-- 2. The student must provide a detailed course description (preferably a syllabus) which includes the total number of contact hours for every course the student intends to take for credit toward the Stern M.B.A.
+- 1. The student must submit a letter of acceptance from the host institution. - 2.
+The student must provide a detailed course description (preferably a syllabus) which includes the total number of contact hours for every course the student intends to take for credit toward the Stern M.B.A.
 The advising office must approve the content of each course and confirm that the course meets for an appropriate number of hours for the number of credits that will be transferred.
 (To transfer as three Stern credits, a course must meet for approximately 35 hours.) - 3.
 Students must maintain continuous matriculation at Stern until the degree program is completed, as indicated in the section on Leaves of Absence. - 4.
 The student must receive a passing grade and submit an official transcript to the advising office.
 (Grades earned in courses not taken at NYU are not included in the grade point average calculation.)